npersily3/nollama/README.md

 Lightweight agentic loop infrastructure for Claude and local Ollama projects.
 Drop it into any project and build tool-calling agents in minutes — no framework required.

+> For how the pieces fit together internally, see [nollama/ARCHITECTURE.md](nollama/ARCHITECTURE.md).

 ## Installation

 ```bash